 Wrap-Up:

 The KICKR CORE 2 is almost entirely about keeping the trainer competitive, without having to make major changes.
 It ultimately boils down to a new electronics stack and some new legs.
-Which isn’t to say those aren’t appreciated, because, they are.
+Which isn’t to say those aren’t appreciated, because they are.
 And in fact, as I’ll touch on in a second – I don’t need some fancy new physical design on a mid-range trainer just to jack up the price.
 In this case, Wahoo delivered on the handful of things people wanted.
 Things that made it easier to use the KICKR CORE day to day, and ensured it kept up with technology.
 For the most part, smart trainers are a very mature product category – and this shows that.

 From an accuracy standpoint, despite my initial concerns (and buying a second unit), both units have ended up being spot-on, as-is.
-Across multiple bikes, multiple riders, multiple apps, and multiple trainer modes, it’s been consistently accurate at all assortment of power levels.
+Across multiple bikes, multiple riders, multiple apps, and multiple trainer modes, it’s been consistently accurate at all assortments of power levels.

 In terms of issues, about the only remaining issue for me is the heart rate sensor bridging.
 This wasn’t available to reviewers (or anyone) when the KICKR CORE 2 first launched, as they noted they were still working on it.
-At this point, for me on both two different units with two different heart rate straps and brands, I’m still seeing everything from non-functionality to weird quirks.
+At this point, for me, on both two different units with two different heart rate straps and brands, I’m still seeing everything from non-functionality to weird quirks.
 Hopefully, they can sort that out, though practically speaking, that would only impact you if using Apple TV.
 Setting that aside, everything else is working quite nicely for me.

 Looking at pricing, this will be an interesting product to see where it lands.
 Right now it’s priced at $549, which is higher than most other similar-spec’d competitors.
 But equally, just two weeks ago Wahoo already had the KICKR CORE 2 down to $439 (20% off).
-Which, is a fantastic price, and very competitive (well, more than competitive).
+Which is a fantastic price, and very competitive (well, more than competitive).
 I get the impression here that the $549 price is leaving a lot of room for future price shifts and sales.
-Which, is good for consumers.
+Which is good for consumers.
 After all, the KICKR CORE 1 basically sat in the $400-$499ish range the last few years.
 And from a manufacturing/components standpoint, this thing is nearly identical to the CORE 1.

 With that, thanks for reading!